gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 Then I tried to use a library that wasn't package by my distribution.
 We simply added it to the list of packages to build beforehand... in the right order...
 Well, it was becoming quite tedious, something had to be done.

+## Submodules

+The idea of using submodules to ship dependencies was considered at first.
+I could fetch the submodule of only the libraries I needed.
+However, it turns out git is not a dependency manager.
+Submodule was hellish to support, and updates would have been a pain.

+We choose not to use git submodules as a package manager.
+It Didn't felt *right*.

 ## install_missing.sh

 My first solution I had to automate a repetitive task was of course to create a script.
 I wanted something simple: Something to install our missing dependencies.